Tell It Like It Is (song): Heart version

 Heart covered "Tell It Like It Is" in 1980.
 It was a studio recording included on their Greatest Hits/Live album.
 It was the first of two singles released from the album, the other one a live recording but both of them cover hits.
-The song peaked at number 8 on the Billboard Hot 100 during the winter of 1981 and became their highest-charting single in the United States to that point.
+The song peaked at number 8 on the Billboard Hot 100 in late 1981 and became their highest-charting single in the United States to that point.
 It had higher success in Canada, reaching number 4.

 Record World commented that Ann Wilson's "sensitive vocal" gives the song "a woman's point of view" and that Nancy Wilson "adds hot guitar passion."